Written byJulia Cohen

 You can arrange your collections however you like, and in whichever way makes the most sense for your account.
 Some of our users arrange their collections by the number of likes, so they can easily pick out ten from each file when posting.
-Some categorize their hashtags like we did above, some do both!
+Some categorize their hashtags like we did above, and some do both!
 It’s really up to you and what fits your account and method of working the best.

-Here’s a few ways Flick users are already using Hashtag Collections to organize and manage their hashtags.
+Here are a few ways Flick users are already using Hashtag Collections to organize and manage their hashtags.